idanoo/m2.nz/content/cv.md

 - Architechting and building out microservices that interface with ElasticSearch for consumers.
 - Rebuilding existing platforms to scale with a focus on performance and reporting.
-- Implementing end to end Incident workflow and tooling
+- Implementing end to end Incident workflow and tooling.

 <br/>
 <div style="display: flex;">